 Retrieving Time Series Data from Datastream

 Key data sets from Datastream include equities, market indices, bonds, warrants, unit trusts and commodities.
 Company accounts are available for some 12,000 companies.
 Also provides access to over 200,000 international macroeconomic time series for around 175 countries (includes IMF and OECD data).
-The Datastream work station can be accessed in the Waterloo Campus Library on the third floor outside office 3-310.
+The Datastream workstation can be accessed in the Waterloo Campus Library on the third floor in front of office 3-310.

 (includes search samples for exchange rates, stock market index and commodity prices)

 The Citing Sources Guide available at Laurier Library includes different citation styles and tips on how to cite by subject including data and statistics.

 * One-on-One research consultation with the subject librarian is available.
 Use the contact information of the subject librarian on the right side of this site to book an appointment.